 Honey: one of many great reasons to get into beekeeping.
 Click on links above to learn about extracting, cooking, buying local, & making assorted products.
-Below, read about labeling regulations, honey news, & more. . . . for Honey in the News, click here.
+Below, read about our honey contests, labeling regulations, & more. . . . for Honey in the News, click here.

 For the winners of our honey contests at the 2013 Southwest Washington Fair, visit our Photo Gallery, or click here.